cern-eos/eos/doc/clicommands/attr.rst

     sys.lru.expire.empty=<age>            : delete empty directories older than <age>
     sys.lru.expire.match=[match1:<age1>,match2:<age2>..]
-    : defines the rule that files with a given match will be removed if they havn't been accessed longer than <age> ago. <age> is defined like 3600,3600s,60min,1h,1mo,y ... sys.lru.watermark=<low>:<high>        : if the watermark reaches more than <high> %, files will be removed until the usage is reaching <low> %. sys.lru.convert.match=[match1:<age1>,match2:<age2>...]
+    : defines the rule that files with a given match will be removed if they haven't been accessed longer than <age> ago. <age> is defined like 3600,3600s,60min,1h,1mo,1y... sys.lru.watermark=<low>:<high>        : if the watermark reaches more than <high> %, files will be removed until the usage is reaching <low> %. sys.lru.convert.match=[match1:<age1>,match2:<age2>,match3:<age3>:<<size3>,match4:<age4>:><size4>...]
-    defines the rule that files with a given match will be converted to the layouts defined by sys.conversion.<match> when their access time reaches <age>. sys.stall.unavailable=<sec>           : stall clients for <sec> seconds if a needed file system is unavailable sys.redirect.enoent=<host[:port]>     : redirect clients opening non existing files to <host[:port]>
+    defines the rule that files with a given match will be converted to the layouts defined by sys.conversion.<match> when their access time reaches <age>.
+Optionally a size limitation can be given e.g. '*:1w:>1G' as 1 week old and larger than 1G or '*:1d:<1k' as one day old and smaller than 1k sys.stall.unavailable=<sec>           : stall clients for <sec> seconds if a needed file system is unavailable sys.redirect.enoent=<host[:port]>     : redirect clients opening non existing files to <host[:port]>
-    => hence this variable has to be set on the directory at level 2 in the eos namespace e.g. /eog/public sys.redirect.enonet=<host[:port]>     : redirect clients opening unaccessible files to <host[:port]>
+    => hence this variable has to be set on the directory at level 2 in the eos namespace e.g. /eos/public sys.redirect.enonet=<host[:port]>     : redirect clients opening inaccessible files to <host[:port]>
-    => hence this variable has to be set on the directory at level 2 in the eos namespace e.g. /eog/public sys.recycle=....                      : define the recycle bin for that directory - WARNING: never modify this variables via 'attr' ... use the 'recycle' interface sys.recycle.keeptime=<seconds>        : define the time how long files stay in a recycle bin before final deletions taks place.
+    => hence this variable has to be set on the directory at level 2 in the eos namespace e.g. /eos/public sys.recycle=....                      : define the recycle bin for that directory - WARNING: never modify this variables via 'attr' ... use the 'recycle' interface sys.recycle.keeptime=<seconds>        : define the time how long files stay in a recycle bin before final deletions takes place.
 This attribute has to defined on the recycle - WARNING: never modify this variables via 'attr' ... use the 'recycle' interface sys.recycle.keepratio=< 0 ..
 1.0 >    : ratio of used/max quota for space and inodes in the recycle bin under which files are still kept in the recycle bin even if their lifetime has exceeded.
 If not defined pure lifetime policy will be applied sys.versioning=<n>                    : keep <n> versions of a file e.g. if you upload a file <n+10> times it will keep the last <n+1> versions sys.acl=<acllist>                     : set's an ACL which is honored for open,rm & rmdir operations